getredash/website/src/pages/kb/open-source/admin-guide/how-to-upgrade.md

 ## Upgrade Process

 1. Make sure to backup your data.
-You only need to backup Redash's PostgreSQL database (the database Redash stores metadata in, not the ones you might be querying) as the data in Redis is transient.
+You need to backup Redash's PostgreSQL database (the database Redash stores metadata in, not the ones you might be querying) and your `.env` file (if it exists).
+The data in Redis is transient.
 2. Change directory to `/opt/redash`.
 3. Update `/opt/redash/docker-compose.yml` Redash image reference to the one you want to upgrade to.
 4. Stop Redash services: `docker-compose stop server scheduler scheduled_worker adhoc_worker` (you might need to list additional services if you updated your configuration)